-Locate documents, such as automobile insurance papers, automobile titles, birth certificate, citizenship papers, cemetery deed, disability claims, driver's license or state identification, financial power of attorney, health care directive, living will, marriage license, social security card, and veteran's discharge papers.
-(Some of these items may not be applicable to your situation.)
-In our age of technology, it may be necessary to have passwords and user ids for access to online accounts.
+Locate documents such as: automobile insurance papers, automobile titles, birth certificate, citizenship papers, cemetery deed, disability claims, driver's license or state identification, financial power of attorney, health care directive, living will, marriage license, social security card, and veteran's discharge papers.
+Some of these items may not be applicable to your situation.